Making An Impact With An Online Cybersecurity Degree

-A master’s degree in cybersecurity strengthens IT specialist’s ability to help protect important data for U.S. Department of Veteran Affairs.
+An online cybersecurity degree strengthens IT specialist's ability to help protect important data for U.S. Department of Veteran Affairs.

 Starting his career in 1995 as a computer technician and instructor, Robert Rutledge has worn multiple hats in the information technology field.
 His roles have ranged from systems engineer to network security administrator to PC network administrator, and he has worked across a wide range of industries.

 Each experience, he says, has increased his skill base leading him closer to a career in cybersecurity.

 "There are so many different areas of IT that it can make the field a little intimidating," Robert says.
 "But you quickly realize where you can add the most value.
 Programming is not in my wheelhouse.
 But networking and security, that's where I can make an impact for an organization."

 Robert works for the U.S. Department of Veteran Affairs in St. Petersburg, Fla., as an information technology specialist.
 He manages the capacity and performance of the enterprise's hardware and software systems, including the security, network connectivity and maintenance of the systems.

 Robert says enrolling in Saint Leo's online master's program in cybersecurity is making him a well-rounded IT professional.
 While highly technical, the program also teaches students

 "The meat and potatoes of IT – when you get into the systems and start analyzing the details – that's what I love.
 I wanted to expand my education but not lose sight of what I think is most important in this field.
 I found that direction at Saint Leo."